Want to know how to remember Korean words easily? Then you came to the right place!

 You still need to memorize the number words, but linking them up with the corresponding number can be difficult in the beginning.
 In other words, you may remember the names, but it’s hard to quickly recall which number is which.

-Many people may just memorize the list of numbers 1-10 in order and then when using them in real-life scenarios, need to to count on their hands or think for a while before responding or taking action.
+Many people may just memorize the list of numbers 1-10 in order and then, when using them in real-life scenarios, need to count on their hands or think for a while before responding or taking action.
 You need the preceding number as a cue to recall the next.
 This is especially troublesome in situations that require a quick response or action, like when paying for goods at the counter in a big lineup, for example.

 Using a peg system has many advantages, including being able to recall the numbers in any order instantly.
 However, feel free to use any method to memorize the words — whatever works best for you!
-Repetition works just as well if you get to the same result in the end!
+Repetition works just as well if you get the same result in the end!
 You can combine these into your flash card vocabulary to accelerate your learning.

 You could use this to memorize lists of daily vocabulary or themed vocabulary like the ones in the 90 Day Korean Inner Circle.